|Type species:||Solenopsis mandibularis|

-Have you ever seen or being stung by any solenopsis?
-Wait before you say no, because you may better know their common name, the “fire ants"!
-Well, you are not mistaken if you have heard “ginger ants" as another name for it.
-Solenopsis is a genus which includes a wide variety of stinging ants that inject their enemies with a chemical called piperidine.
-There are about 200 species of solenopsis worldwide.
-Most of them are distinguished with a light brown color, hence the name “red ants".
+Have you ever seen or been stung by any Solenopsis?
+Wait before you say no, because you may better know their common name, the “fire ants”!
+Well, you are not mistaken if you have heard “ginger ants” as another name for it.
+Solenopsis is a genus that includes a wide variety of stinging ants that inject their enemies with a chemical called piperidine.
+There are about 200 species of Solenopsis worldwide.
+Most of them are distinguished with a light brown color, hence the name “red ants”.

 Usually red ants refer to the red imported fire ants called solenopsis Invicta which came from Argentina to US through the Mobile Port in Alabama.
 They are well known for their defending character.
 If anyone wants to invade their nests, they better be ready to get stung and of corse, to get hurt!

 Fire ants use their mandibles to insert their sting and inject venom into the enemies’ body, but it is not found to have a lasting effect.
 This sting can cause a raised white pustule that can manifest for several days.
 Fire ants also have the unique ability to repeatedly sting without getting barbed unlike honeybees.
 Anatomy

 Anatomy of fire ants is not different from other mature insects.
 They are featured with three sections, namely the head, the thorax and the abdomen with three pairs of legs and a pair of antennae.
 The difference in these parts categorizes them into different species.
 For example, fire ants of US can be distinguished from others by their copper brown head and body with a darker abdomen.
 And yet another type of fire ants called solenopsis Spp, have a different set of special body features, mainly, a two nodes pedicel, an exposed propodeum and a 10 segmented antennae along with a 2 segmented club.